Canelo Álvarez vs. Amir Khan

 Canelo Álvarez vs. Amir Khan was a professional boxing match contested on May 7, 2016, for the WBC, The Ring magazine and lineal championship.
 It was the first major sporting event to be held at the T-Mobile Arena in Las Vegas.
 The fight was won by Álvarez, who scored a sixth-round knockout of Khan to retain his titles.

 Background

 This fight was Canelo Álvarez's first defense as the WBC and The Ring middleweight champion, and Amir Khan's first fight at middleweight after moving up two weight divisions from welterweight.
 A catchweight of 155 lb was in effect, at which Álvarez had fought for his previous four fights.

-It was also shown by Fathom Events at nearly 200 select movie theaters across the United States.
+The UK broadcasting rights were awarded to BoxNation, exclusively.
+It was also shown by Fathom Events at nearly 200 select movie theatres across the United States.

 Press conferences

 The fight had international press conferences in three cities: